Meet The Need

 Physical disabilities, mental illness, homelessness and addictions are barriers to finding appropriate, steady employment.
 Persons facing such barriers are often marked as unemployable.
 JustWork fosters dignified, gainful work opportunities for persons with these challenges through three social enterprises; JustPotters, JustCatering and JustRenos.

 Kinbrace is BC’s longest-serving housing provider for refugee claimants, offering dedicated support and accessible educational resources across Canada.
-For more information and stories check out their annual report.

 Mothers Offering Mentorship and Support (MOMS)